KANSAS

 How much is unemployment insurance in Kansas?

-For new claims filed on or after July 1, 2023, your weekly benefit amount will be between $140 and $560 per week.
+For new claims filed on or after July 1, 2025, your weekly benefit amount will be between $159 and $637 per week, up to a maximum of 16 weeks.

 How do I apply for unemployment insurance in Kansas?